dkcas11/TravelBuddy/README.md

 ### Features
 ###### Register Trips
 - See current nearest beacon
 - Start at one beacon, end at another.
-Price is based on time
+Price is fixed
 - Optionally pickup beacons passed to calculate price in beacons passed (fake distance)

 ###### Administrate Account